dmrokan/focont/README.md

 This package can calculate a stabilizing SOF gain which also optimizes the ![H2](/doc/h2.gif) norm of the closed loop system.

+However, this algorithm works under sufficient conditions.
+If the problem parameters (listed below) is not appropriate, the algorithm fails and prints an error message.

 (See the article, https://journals.sagepub.com/doi/abs/10.1177/0142331220943071 ,
 and the PhD thesis, http://hdl.handle.net/11693/54900 , for detailed information and analysis)